owainow/Bestellen-Cloud-Management-Plugin/README.md

 ### Important:
 Pending import into main JenkinsCI repository.
 The current repository is: https://github.com/owainow/Bestellen_Cloud_Management_Jenkins_Plugin

+The limit to this plugin is that machines are only deleted if the slave names in jenkins match the name in the cloud (Which is good practice anyway).

 ## Getting Started:
 To build the plugin, please use Maven 3.3.9 or above, with JDK 8.
 The plugin can be built using: